 3. Tao-Yuan Street Beef Noodle Shop

-Beef noodle soup, for many, is the most beloved comfort dish in Taiwanese cuisine.
-In fact, it’s often regarded as the country’s national dish.
+Beef noodle soup is perhaps the most beloved comfort dish in Taiwanese cuisine.
+Taiwanese people love it so much that it’s often regarded as a Taiwanese national dish.

 So popular is this dish that a festival and competition is held every year to find the best bowl of beef noodles in Taiwan.
 Only a handful of restaurants can lay claim to the title of “Best Beef Noodle Soup” in Taipei, and Tao-Yuan Street Beef Noodle Shop is one of them.